Updated Summer 2025

-On purchase I got the optional Multimat airfloor, additional foam block seat, paddle leash and use my old Anfibio DeckPack on every trip.
+On buying the first green one I got the optional Multimat airfloor, additional foam block seat, paddle leash and use my old Anfibio DeckPack on most trips.
 I also got a spare skeg patch and mounted a second skeg under the bow – it made things worse.
+Here’s a reappraisal of the Sigma TXL+ followed by a list of mods which have worked for me.

 Spacious solo